immerjs/immer/readme.md

 * Make sure to modify the draft state you get passed in in the callback function, not the original current state that was passed as the first argument to `immer`!
 * Since immer uses proxies, reading huge amounts of data from state comes with an overhead.
 If this ever becomes an issue (measure before you optimize!), do the current state analysis before entering the `immer` block or read from the `currentState` rather than the `draftState`

+## Credits

+Special thanks goes to @Mendix, which supports it's employees to experiment completely freely two full days a month, which formed the kick-start for this project.